amin-IT/Firetik/README.md

 After copy/pasting the scripts above, add a drop rule for Dst.
 Address List firehol in forward chain BELOW the accept rule for established, related, untracked connections (defconf).
 OR you can check the connection-state=new on the firehol drop rule.

 This way established connections will be accepted immediately and it will disregard the firehol address list on its 2nd cycle to the filter rules.
-Meaning, the long firehol address list will have no impact on the performance of your router once a connection is already established.
+Meaning, the long firehol address list will have no impact on the performance of your router once the connection passed the 1st cycle.

 ------------------------------------------------------------------------------------------------------------------------------
 # Script to add the firehol list in Firewall Filter Rules